ldenijs1234/Digitaltwin/Code/README.md

 ## Intro
-This Digital Twin simulates Temperature, Humidity and CO2 of conditions in a Venlo type greenhouse.
+This Digital Twin (DT) simulates Temperature, Humidity and CO2 of conditions in a Venlo type greenhouse.
 The plant model used is a lettuce model from Van Henten, 2003.
-The Digital Twin can be scaled in size by adjusting the parameters for length, width and height of the greenhouse in parameters.m in line 24-26.
+The DT can be scaled in size by adjusting the parameters for length, width and height of the greenhouse in parameters.m in line 24-26.
+The DT is controlled by heating input, window and fogging control.
+There is no artificial lighting or CO2 injection in the DT.

 ## Run the model
 First run a file from the 'controls' folder and the 'Weather files + support functions' folder to add all the files in the folders to the path.